-Prior work has explored learning from expert behaviour \emph{and} preferences~\citep{ibarz2018, palan2019, biyik2020, koppol2020}, or other multi-modal data sources~\citep{tung2018, jeon2020}.
-One motivation is that different data sources may provide complementary reward information~\citep{koppol2020}, decreasing ambiguity.
-Similarly, \citet{amin2017} and \citet{cao2021} show reduced ambiguity from combining behavioural data across multiple \emph{tasks}.
-Our partial order provides a general framework for understanding these results.
+Several studies have explored learning from a combination of both expert demonstrations and preferences~\citep{ibarz2018, palan2019, biyik2020, koppol2020}, or other multimodal data sources~\citep{tung2018,krasheninnikov2021combining,jeon2020}.
+One motivation is that different data sources may provide complementary reward information~\citep{koppol2020}, and therefore eliminate some ambiguity.
+Similarly, \citet{amin2017} and \citet{cao2021} observe reduced ambiguity by combining behavioural data across multiple \emph{tasks}.
+We provide a general framework for understanding these results.

-Computing an optimal behavioural policy is a primary application of learnt reward functions~\citep{abbeel2004, wirth2017}. \citet{ng1999} proved that \emph{potential shaping transformations} always preserve the set of optimal policies, and so are always tolerable for this application.
-We extend this result, characterising the full set of transformations that preserve a task's optimal policies, and for additional policy optimisation techniques such as maximum entropy RL.
+The primary application of a learnt reward function is to compute an optimal policy~\citep{abbeel2004, wirth2017}. \citet{ng1999} proved that \emph{potential-shaping transformations} always preserve the set of optimal policies.
+We extend this result, characterising the full set of transformations that preserve optimal policies in each task, including for additional policy optimisation techniques such as maximum causal entropy reinforcement learning.

 Ambiguity corresponds to the \emph{partial identifiability}~\citep{lewbel2019} of the reward function modelled as a latent parameter.
-The prevailing response to this ambiguity in reward learning has been to impose additional constraints or assumptions until the data identifies the reward function \emph{uniquely} (or, at least, \emph{sufficiently} for policy optimisation).
+A common response to partial identifiability in reward learning has been to impose additional constraints or assumptions until the data identifies the reward function uniquely.
 Following \citet{manski1995, manski2003} and \citet{tamer2010}, we instead \emph{describe} ambiguity \emph{given} various constraints and assumptions.
-This gives practitioners results appropriate for their real data (and the ambiguity tolerance of their actual application).
+This gives practitioners results that are appropriate for the data they in fact have, and the ambiguity tolerance of their actual application.

-IRL is related to \emph{dynamic discrete choice} \citep{rust1994, aguirregabiria2010}, a problem where identifiability has been extensively studied~\citep[e.g.,][]{aguirregabiria2005, srisuma2015, arcidiacono2020}.
-We study a simpler setting with known tasks.
-IRL also relates to \emph{preference elicitation}~\citep{rothkopf2011} and \emph{inverse optimal control}~\citep{ab2020}.
-Preferences over sequential trajectories are not typically considered as a data source in other fields.